Sara Gilbert: Film

-Gilbert appeared in two films alongside Drew Barrymore, in Poison Ivy in 1992 and Riding in Cars with Boys in 2001.
-Gilbert also had a feature role in Light It Up in 1999.
+Gilbert appeared alongside Drew Barrymore in the films Poison Ivy (1992) and Riding in Cars with Boys (2001).
+Gilbert also had a feature role in Light It Up in (1999).
 She has had several minor roles following Roseanne, including the short film $30 (aka 30 Bucks) as part of the Boys Life 3 feature, and High Fidelity.
 She directed her short film Persona Non Grata in 1998.
 In 2000, Gilbert appeared in a production of The Hot L Baltimore as part of the Williamstown (Mass.) theater festival.